Article

-Recent advances in edge computing and edge artificial intelligence (AI) are revolutionizing a broad range of industries and enabling a new age in predictive analysis and operational performance—so what exactly is edge AI and how is it changing the way businesses operate?
+Recent advances in edge computing and edge artificial intelligence (AI) are revolutionizing a broad range of industries.
+They are enabling a new age in predictive analysis and operational performance.
+So what exactly is edge AI, and how is it changing the way businesses operate?

-Edge AI refers to AI computations that are performed near the user at the “edge” of a network and close to where the data is located—which could be a retail store, a workplace, or an actual device such as a phone or a traffic light—rather than long distances away in a central cloud computing facility or private data center.
-Recent advances in machine learning and high-speed computing, along with the ongoing worldwide adoption of Internet of Things (IoT) devices that continue to deliver faster and more reliable connectivity, have led to the growing deployment of AI models at the edge.
+Edge AI refers to AI computations performed near the user at the “edge” of a network and close to where the data is located.
+This could be a retail store, a workplace, or an actual device such as a phone or a traffic light.
+It contrasts with processing at long distances away in a central cloud computing facility or private data center.
+Recent advances in machine learning and high-speed computing have facilitated this change.
+Additionally, the worldwide adoption of Internet of Things (IoT) devices contributes to faster and more reliable connectivity.
+As a result, AI models are increasingly deployed at the edge.

-Because edge technology performs analyses on data locally through decentralized capabilities, it can respond to user needs much quicker while also significantly reducing networking costs for an organization because it requires less internet bandwidth.
-Furthermore, the processing of data isn’t reliant on internet access, so mission-critical and time-sensitive AI applications can enjoy greater access and reliability.
-These edge computing benefits combined with the expanding flexibility and “intelligence” of AI neural networks are allowing organizations to capitalize on real-time insights at a lower cost and with greater security and privacy.
+Because edge technology performs analyses on data locally through decentralized capabilities, it can respond to user needs much quicker.
+It also significantly reduces networking costs for an organization due to requiring less internet bandwidth.
+Furthermore, data processing isn’t reliant on internet access.
+Thus, mission-critical and time-sensitive AI applications can enjoy greater access and reliability.
+These edge computing benefits, combined with the expanding flexibility and “intelligence” of AI neural networks, are allowing organizations to capitalize on real-time insights.
+They can do so at a lower cost and with greater security and privacy.

 Edge AI Use Cases

-Edge AI is being recognized as a pivotal technology that will continue to have a major impact on new product development, the streamlining of processes, and the user experience across a broad range of industries.
+Edge AI is being recognized as a pivotal technology that will continue to impact new product development.
+It will streamline processes and enhance user experience across many industries.

-In the utility industry, for example, edge AI models are combining historical data, weather patterns, and other inputs to more efficiently generate and distribute energy to customers.
+In the utility industry, for example, edge AI models combine historical data, weather patterns, and other inputs.
+They aim to more efficiently generate and distribute energy to customers.

-In manufacturing, sensor data analyzed by edge AI technology is helping to predict when machines will fail and help factories avoid costly downtime.
+In manufacturing, sensor data analyzed by edge AI technology is helping predict machine failures.
+It helps factories avoid costly downtime.

-Edge AI-enabled surgical tools in the healthcare field are helping doctors make real-time assessments in the operating room that improve surgical outcomes.
+Edge AI-enabled surgical tools in healthcare are assisting doctors.
+They support real-time assessments in the operating room that improve surgical outcomes.

-In the retail world, edge AI is working to enhance customer service by enabling the convenience of voice-based ordering by customers via smart speakers or other intelligent devices.
+In retail, edge AI enhances customer service.
+It enables voice-based ordering by customers via smart speakers or other intelligent devices.

-In the transportation sector, where real-time decisions can be the difference between life and death, edge AI is being used to adjust traffic lights to regulate traffic flow and reduce congestion.
+In transportation, where real-time decisions are crucial, edge AI adjusts traffic lights.
+It helps to regulate traffic flow and reduce congestion.

-And in the field of security across numerous organizations, edge AI’s real-time analysis of video footage can identify unwarranted activity and immediately inform authorities.
+And in security across numerous organizations, edge AI’s real-time analysis of video footage can identify unwarranted activity and immediately inform authorities.

 The Power of Edge AI and Nanotechnology in Semiconductor Applications

-According to the authors of Artificial Intelligence in Nanotechnology, an academic white paper on the significant role AI can play in the development of nanotechnology, the incorporation of AI into nanotechnology—defined as the study and control of materials at the nano (molecular, atomic, or subatomic) level to create new, stronger, and more conductive materials and devices—has led to an exciting new vein of research and development called “AI-nanotechnology.”
+According to the authors of Artificial Intelligence in Nanotechnology, an academic white paper on AI in nanotechnology, AI plays a significant role in development at the nano scale.
+It leads to exciting research and development called “AI-nanotechnology.”

 Semiconductors, or chips, are components used to conduct or block electric current.
 They drive a bevy of modern-age devices, including mobile phones, computers, TVs, washing machines, LED bulbs, medical equipment, and more.

-The use of edge AI is enabling semiconductor manufacturers to optimize their product’s power, performance, and area (or “PPA,” the three goals of chip design).
-It benefits PPA by helping engineers to design advanced new chips as well as to efficiently and cheaply overhaul and shrink many older-technology chip designs without needing to update fabrication equipment.
-By further integrating nanotechnology into this process and being able to design with new and existing materials at nano scales, manufacturers can cost-effectively create more robust semiconductors with improved functionality.
+Edge AI enables semiconductor manufacturers to optimize their product’s power, performance, and area (or “PPA”).
+It helps design advanced new chips and cheaply overhauls older designs.
+This occurs without needing to update fabrication equipment.
+By integrating nanotechnology, they can design with materials at nano scales.
+They create robust semiconductors with improved functionality cost-effectively.

 Stay on the Cutting Edge of Continuing Education

-A new five-course course program from IEEE, Integrating Edge AI and Advanced Nanotechnology in Semiconductor Applications, explores the intersection of artificial intelligence, edge computing, and nanotechnology through real-life applications and future trends.
-From the fundamentals of AI nanoinformatics to the specifics of semiconductor design, learners who complete the program will acquire a broad skill set enabling them to navigate the complexities of modern computing.
+A new five-course program from IEEE, Integrating Edge AI and Advanced Nanotechnology in Semiconductor Applications, explores the intersection of AI, edge computing, and nanotechnology.
+It covers real-life applications and future trends.
+From AI nanoinformatics fundamentals to semiconductor design specifics, learners will acquire skills.
+They’ll be able to navigate the complexities of modern computing.

 To learn more about accessing these courses for your organization, contact an IEEE Content Specialist today.